yujuan-zhang/feature-representation-for-LLMs/Model/Model interpretation/shap.md

-1. Define the DNN Model (The model is the same as the previous DNN model).
+1. Define the DNN Model , note the model is the classification DNN model (MLP+RF_filter).

 ```python
 ## Define the DNN model